abirkel/maccel-rpm/README.md

 ## Overview

 This repository provides automated RPM packaging for maccel, a mouse acceleration driver consisting of a kernel module and CLI tool.
-Packages are built automatically via GitHub Actions when new maccel releases are detected.
+Packages are built automatically via GitHub Actions when new maccel releases or kernel updates are detected.

 ## Packages

-- **akmod-maccel**: Automatic kernel module package that rebuilds for new kernels using akmods
+- **kmod-maccel**: Pre-compiled kernel module packages for specific kernel versions
+  - Built for both Aurora (main kernel) and Bazzite (custom kernel) distributions
+  - Automatically rebuilt when kernel versions change
 - **maccel**: CLI tool for configuring mouse acceleration parameters

 ## Installation